October 17th, 2024

 To put this into perspective, we have tested this perf improvement in a benchmark application with an 80,000-iteration while loop.
 The breakpoint triggers once the specified condition is met.
 Previously, this process took 80 seconds.
 However, with the enhancements, the execution time is 21 seconds.
 We conducted our performance measurements on the same local machine, comparing different versions of Visual Studio while executing the same breakpoint activity.

-GIF C++ conditional breakpoint perf
+GIF demonstrating the perf improvement of the C++ conditional breakpoint

 For detailed instructions on how to try out this performance improvement, please visit the Accelerate C++ Debugging with Enhanced Conditional Breakpoints blog post.